 Kimmel and Dr. Levin both note the importance of making health care accessible for everyone, especially for the LGBTQ+ community who they say face discrimination and are at a higher risk for certain medical conditions, and don’t always receive the care they need.
 Jefferson Health ensures equal health care access for this community.

 “It is important to make health care accessible for everyone, including the LGBTQ+ community,” Dr. Levin says.
-“We all have struggles, many of which are amplified during the pandemic.
+“We all have struggles, many of which are amplified during this stressful time.
 We want to provide the necessary services locally to achieve a higher level of wellness.
 I hope that we see more similar models in the future.”

 “Despite existing federal protections, the LGBTQ+ community continues to face significant health care discrimination, and this discrimination often leads to avoidance of seeking both preventative care and care for urgent or life-threatening conditions,” Kimmel says.
 “Not only are members of the LGBTQ+ community more likely to experience issues related to mental health and substance use disorder, but they’re also at greater risk for certain chronic conditions, diseases and infections.
 Jefferson understands the importance of addressing the health disparities facing the LGBTQ+ population and is committed to closing these gaps in care.”